In this lesson we’re going to cover:

 Showing someone how to complete a task or to perform a process, helps them do it in the right way (and the same way) each time.
 Whoever fills out the workflow run has a guide to refer to each time they do it, and each new person sees the same guide, so they can follow the same instructions in the same way.
 Result = consistent output from your team.

 Another thing to consider is the way that people learn.
 Ever heard the phrase “everyone learns differently?”
 It’s true.
 Depending on who you ask, there are at least three key ways that people learn; by listening, by watching and by physically doing something.
 Therefore using different styles of content can help you engage those people with different styles of learning.

-As well as using static images, you can also embed visual and audio-visual content into your templates and checklists.
+As well as using static images, you can also embed visual and audio-visual content into your workflows and workflow runs.